robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/functions-exercises.md

 #### Solution
 **a)** $f(0)$ is not defined for any value.
 **b)** Negative square roots are undefined, or complex numbers (not real numbers).
+**c)** There are multiple values in the domain that map to single values of the codomain.